koshillary/CV/README.md

 ## Profile

 Business and Information Systems Analyst.
-In possession of a wide selection of skills and breadth of knowledge spanning Finance, IT, and Data Science.
+In possession of a wide selection of skills and breadth of knowledge spanning Finance, IT, Project Management, and Data Science.
 Equally wide-ranging interests such as Project Management and Programming.
 Diligent, hard working, self starter, and organized.

 ## Academic and Professional Qualifications